Lawrence137/Dexter-s-Weather-App/README.md

 To search for a specific place's weather, simply input the name of the city and the details should be displayed ABOVE the search input field.

+# Authors

+This project was contributed to by;

+     -Lawrence Kimani